 Chair raiser shopping can be confusing.
 Your new chair raiser will be a place for you to relax, rest and unwind so it’s important for you to get your choice right.
 The style, shape and size of your new riser recliner all need to be taken into consideration.

 Another important consideration to make is whether to choose fabric or leather?
 To help you decide which material is best for you, we’ve summarised the key advantages and disadvantages of each in this useful guide:

-A major advantage of fabric chair raisers is the incredible comfort they can provide you.
-In many peoples opinion, there is no better feeling than sinking into a soft, warm and comfortable fabric recliner.
+A major advantage of fabric chair raisers is the comfort they can provide you.
+In many people's opinion, there is no better feeling than sinking into a soft, warm and comfortable fabric recliner.
 But everyone is different.

-Some people prefer more support when they are sat down for long periods of time, in which case a leather riser recliner could be a better choice for you.
+Some people prefer more support when they are sitting down for long periods of time, in which case a leather riser recliner could be a better choice for you.

 Whilst fabric recliners are also very durable, compared to leather, fabric upholstery is quicker to show signs of wear and age.

 Leather riser recliners can provide a touch of elegance and sophistication to your living room.
 While leather can come in a range of colours, fabric riser recliners come in an unlimited variety of choices.
 This makes fabric recliner chairs a good choice if you have a specific decor you would like to match with.

 Fabric riser recliners can mark easily, so it's important to extra take care if you are doing anything that could be potentially messy.